Floorp-Projects/Floorp/browser/docs/AddressBar.rst

     title: {string} A title that may be used as a label for this result.
     icon: {string} Url of an icon for this result.
     payload: {object} Object containing properties for the specific RESULT_TYPE.
-    autofill: {object} An object describing the text that should be autofilled in the input when the result is selected, if any. autofill.value: {string} The autofill value.
-    autofill.selectionStart: {integer} The first index in the autofill selection.
-    autofill.selectionEnd: {integer} The last index in the autofill selection.
   }

 The following RESULT_TYPEs are supported: